matoupi-2/EPITECH_Workshop_Neo4j/README.md

 You will use the flags --nodes for movies.csv and actors.csv and the flag --relationships for roles.csv.
 (Check that the Neo4j database is empty before doing the import :))

-# Step 3 : Lancement de Neo4j
+# Step 3 : Start Neo4j

 Once the import is finished, connect to the Neo4j browser via the command line below: